 In situations with heightened emotions, increased complexity and overwhelming volumes, human error abounds.
 This is true, no matter the organisation or individual.

-Because Rainbird’s tool applies its model of COVID-19 risk without prejudice, emotions or fatigue, it doesn’t give inconsistent or contradictory outcomes.
+Because Rainbird reasons over the COVID-19 model without risk, without prejudice, emotions or fatigue, it doesn’t give inconsistent or contradictory outcomes.
 The result is a much higher level of accuracy in risk assessments and less exposure to risk for employees.

 Regular reassessments that minimise risk

-Since Rainbird’s tool helps Hilary’s team complete super-accurate COVID-19 risk assessments, at such a high volume and with little administrative burden, it is now possible to run risk assessments more regularly.
+Since Rainbird helped Hilary’s team complete super-accurate COVID-19 risk assessments, at such a high volume and with little administrative burden, it is now possible to run risk assessments more regularly.